graphql-compose/graphql-compose/docs/intro/quick-start.md

 ## Building Schema

-Now that you’ve got your Types created, linked and taught how to fetch data, it’s time to create your Schema.
-For this purpose, you will need to use `schemaComposer`.
+Now that we have our Types created, linked and we've seen how to fetch data, it’s time to create our Schema.
+For this purpose, we will need to use `schemaComposer`.
 It has three Root Types (entry points): `Query`, `Mutation` and `Subscription` and at least one of them must have defined fields.

 ```js
 import { schemaComposer } from 'graphql-compose';